Tai-Min/MODBUS-Slave-Cpp/README.md

 s.event();
 ```
 as often as you can in program's loop. <br />
+And that's all.
+MSlave will read from/write to given arrays everytime client will make a request to do so. <br />

 Additional functions: <br />
 if you want, you can disable or enable CRC check in request/response/exception frames by using: